Gemba? What is the meaning of Gemba?

 The Gemba is the place where the work is done.
 This could be in a factory, an office, or workplace.
 The Gemba Walk is a process where employees go to the Gemba to see things for themselves and get ideas from the people who are doing the work.
 The purpose of a Gemba Walk is to improve how work is done by seeing things firsthand and getting input from those doing the work.

 Gemba Walks are an important tool for businesses because they help to improve communication and collaboration between employees.
-They also help to identify problems and potential improvements in the workplace.
+They also help to identify wasteful activities by allowing management to observe processes on the front lines to pinpoint inefficiencies and waste.
 Gemba Walks can be used in any business, but they are especially useful in manufacturing businesses.
 This is because many manufacturing businesses have a lot of moving parts and it can be difficult to keep track of everything that is happening.
 By going to the Gemba, employees can better understand what is happening in the workplace and how they can improve it.

 Gemba Walk Daily Routine